HDFGroup/hdf-rest-api/AclOps/index.rst

 (username, read, create, update, delete, readACL, updateACL)

-where username is a string, and read, create, update, delete, readACL, updateACL are booleans.
+where username is a string, and read, create, update, delete, readACL and updateACL are booleans.
-There flags have the following semantics when the given username is provided in the http Authorization header:
+These flags have the following semantics when the given username is provided in the http Authorization header:

 * read: The given user is authorized for read access to the resource (generally all GET requests)